 Further in line with the guidelines from Reserve Bank of India as also the Government of India, Central Bank has been playing an increasingly active role in promoting the key thrust areas of agriculture, small scale industries as also medium and large industries.
 The Bank also introduced a number of Self Employment Schemes to promote employment among the educated youth.

-Among the Public Sector Banks, Central Bank of India can be truly described as an All India Bank, due to distribution of its large network in all 29 States as also in 6 out of 7 Union Territories in India.
-Central Bank of India holds a very prominent place among the Public Sector Banks on account of its network of 4659 Branches, 1 Extension counters, along with 10 Satellite Offices (as on February 2019) at various centres throughout the length and breadth of the country
+Among the Public Sector Banks, Central Bank of India can be truly described as an All India Bank, due to distribution of its large network in all 28 States and also in 7 out of 8 Union Territories in India.
+Central Bank of India holds a very prominent place among the Public Sector Banks on account of its network of 4594 Branches, 1 Extension counters, along with 10 Satellite Offices (as on Jun 2021) at various centres throughout the length and breadth of the country

 Customers' confidence in Central Bank of India's wide ranging services can very well be judged from the list of major corporate clients such as ICICI, IDBI, UTI, LIC, HDFC as also almost all major corporate houses in the country.